hitjim/angular2_demo/readme.md

-# Angular 2 Project Management app for DevICT Presentation
+# Backend Service: Project Management app for DevICT Presentation
-This is a demo app written in Angular2 for Presentation at DevICT.
-I started with a demo application by @deborahkurata from a PluralSight course - www.bit.ly/DeborahKsBlog
+Quick RESTful API in Node and Express.
+Uses MongoDB bakcend.

 1) You'll need to install Node.JS (if you don't already have it): https://nodejs.org/en/download/